SemaglutideDosing CalculatorReconstitutionPeptides

 Can I use a Wegovy pen instead of reconstituting from a vial?

-If you have Wegovy/Ozempic access, the pen is the simpler option — doses are pre-measured and the injection is single-action.
-Vial-and-syringe math only applies to compounded semaglutide, which is mostly restricted in 2026.
+If you've got Wegovy/Ozempic access, the pen is simpler — doses are pre-measured, single-action injection, no reco math at all.
+Vial-and-pin math only applies to compounded sema, which is mostly restricted in 2026 post-shortage.
 See the where-to-buy guide for current access options.

 Why does semaglutide need lower doses than tirzepatide?

-Semaglutide is a single-receptor GLP-1 agonist; tirzepatide is a dual GIP/GLP-1 agonist.
-Tirzepatide's weight-loss efficacy per mg is lower, so clinically effective doses are higher (2.5–15 mg vs 0.25–2.4 mg).
-The mechanism difference, not dose equivalence, drives the difference.
+Sema is a single-receptor GLP-1 agonist; tirz is a dual GIP/GLP-1 agonist.
+Tirz's per-mg weight-loss efficacy is lower, so clinically effective doses run higher (2.5–15 mg vs 0.25–2.4 mg).
+The receptor mechanism, not dose equivalence, drives the gap.
 Details in the tirzepatide vs semaglutide comparison.

 Is compounded semaglutide legal in 2026?

 Highly restricted.
-The FDA declared the shortage over in February 2026, ending broad 503A compounding.
-Limited clinical-exception compounding remains.
-For cash-pay patients, NovoCare offers semaglutide at ~$499/month.
+The FDA called the shortage over in February 2026 and broad 503A compounding ended with it.
+Limited clinical-exception compounding still exists.
+For cash-pay people, NovoCare offers sema at ~$499/month.
 Full details in the semaglutide buyer guide.

 This article is for research and informational purposes only.
 Semaglutide is an FDA-regulated prescription medication.
 Compounded semaglutide access is restricted following the FDA's February 2026 shortage-list removal.
 Consult a licensed healthcare professional for any semaglutide protocol.